vippsas/vipps-order-management-api/vipps-order-management-api.md

 ## Adding an Image
 [`POST:/order-management/v1/images`](https://vippsas.github.io/vipps-order-management-api/#/images/postImage)

 Endpoint for uploading pictures.
-Images exists independently of any transaction.
+Images exist independently of any transaction.
 It is not possible to overwrite an image.
 Base64 is the only supported media type at the moment.
 Example request: